yuukibarns/snacks.nvim/docs/image.md

     -- enable image viewer for markdown files
     -- if your env doesn't support unicode placeholders, this will be disabled enabled = true,
-    max_width = 80,
+    inline = true, -- render the image inline in the buffer (takes precedence over `opts.float` on supported terminals) float = true, -- render the image in a floating window max_width = 80,
     max_height = 40,
   },